NordLandeW/DyNode-docs/docs/en/guide/getting-started.md

 After downloading, extract the compressed file and run `DyNode.exe` to start DyNode.

 :::important
-Starting with version 0.1.6, DyNode no longer supports 32-bit systems.
-If you require a 32-bit version, please download version 0.1.5 or earlier.
+Starting from version 0.1.6, DyNode has removed support for 32-bit systems.
+Additionally, support for Windows 7 has been removed since version 0.1.16.10.

+If you require support for these systems, you may consider downloading an earlier supported version.
 :::

 :::info Data Collection / Privacy